PianoMan0/Forte/journal.md

 Raspberry Pi:	Raspberry Pi Zero W - $20
 Power Supply:	Official Pi 4 PSU	- $10
-Case:	Custom - Price TBD
+Case:	Custom - Paid for by me
 Microphone:	Fifine K668 USB Microphone - $20
 Speaker: Amazon Basics USB - $15
 Light Sensor: TSL2561 - $6
 Camera: Raspberry Pi Camera Module - $15
+MicroSD Card: Hack Club MicroSD Card - Already have

-I reduced my budget by about $50, so this will be a $100 project.
+I reduced my budget by about $64, so this will be an $86 project.
 I'm going to use TinkerCad to design the case, which I'll hopefully get started on tomorrow, along with software, which I didn't get to today.

 # June 4, 2025: Learning Leon (30 minutes)
 Leon is what I'm using to make this, and today I spent half an hour learning about it.
 I've decided I'm going to use Python with Leon, because it's easier for me than the alternative: Javascript (And I made a YSWS about JS *sob*).
 It seems easy to hardcode commands with it, but what I really want is AI functionality built in.
 No matter what I use, I have to install a lot of things on my computer, and because I'm moving to a different one soon I'm trying to hold off on that.